Some sound advice often given to home shoppers is not to walk through the house as you would walk through a museum.

 If you don’t, you may be in for some very unpleasant and enormously costly surprises if you do buy the house.
-Keep in mind, then, these 5 things you shouldn’t overlook when buying a house in Los Angeles.
+Keep in mind, then, these 5 things you shouldn’t overlook when buying a house in Riverside.

-5 Things You Shouldn’t Overlook When Buying a House in Los Angeles – Trust Us, You Don’t Want to Make These Mistakes
+5 Things You Shouldn’t Overlook When Buying a House in Riverside – Trust Us, You Don’t Want to Make These Mistakes

 1. Plumbing Problems

 A small water stain on a ceiling or wall may not seem very significant, but it could be indicative of a much larger plumbing problem.
 A small leak in a water line can be present for quite some time before the damage is apparent – damaged drywall, rotted subflooring, mold and mildew.
 So be on the lookout for water leaks, water stains, sagging/spongy areas in floors, and mildew.